sriramjaju/sriramjaju.github.io/_posts/2017-06-16-openstreetmap-data-wrangling-with-sql.md

 Some highlights of the OSM XML format relevent to this project are:

--OSM XML is list of instances of data primatives (nodes, ways, and relations) found within a given bounds -nodes represent dimensionless points on the map
+- OSM XML is list of instances of data primatives (nodes, ways, and relations) found within a given bounds
+- nodes represent dimensionless points on the map
--ways contain node references to form either a polyline or polygon on the map -nodes and ways both contain children tag elements that represent key value pairs of descriptive information about a given node or way
+- ways contain node references to form either a polyline or polygon on the map
+- nodes and ways both contain children tag elements that represent key value pairs of descriptive information about a given node or way

 As with any user generated content, there is likely going to be dirty data.
 In this project I'll attempt to do some auditing, cleaning, and data summarizing tasks with Python and SQL.